bgrand-ch/grapesjs-icons/README.md

 ## Command

-> `drop` insertion mode is not yet implemented.
-The idea is to open the icons modal from anywhere using the "open-icon-modal" command, choose an icon and drop it by clicking somewhere in the GrapesJS canvas.
+> `click` insertion mode is not yet implemented.
+The idea is to open the icons modal from anywhere using the `open-icons-modal` command, choose an icon and drop it by clicking somewhere in the GrapesJS canvas.
 Do you want contribute?

 ### JavaScript